 If your baby is crying hard for over 10 minutes (I am generalizing — you know your baby best) and it’s been longer than a week of sleep training, most likely you have a lingering problem.
 In babies, this problem is probably over-tiredness and you need to bump bedtime EARLIER.

 My husband and I were still basically at the best place we could be at the time.
 We tried with everything we had to keep bedtime early enough.
-Even now, he will get cranky when he’s tired, but insists “I’m not tired!” and then promptly falls asleep 5 minutes later, literally.
+Even now, he will get cranky when he’s tired, but insists “I’m not tired!”
+Then promptly falls asleep 5 minutes later, literally.

 For toddlers, crying at bedtime or resisting bedtime could be over or under-tired, depending on the schedule and temperament.
 Without knowing the specific details, it’s difficult to know which one it is.
 In general, if your toddler was going to bed fine and all of a sudden started fighting the routine, she may need a longer wake-time before bedtime.
 If she recently transitioned naps, you might need to consider less.